wp-plugins/woocommerce-multiple-addresses/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+The plugin allows customers have more than one shipping addresses.

 == Description ==
 The plugin allows customers add more than one shipping address at checkout.
 Customers can switch between the addresses and/or setup a default one in My Account.

+We support the plugin.

+Also developers can create pull requests on our [BitBucket repo](https://bitbucket.org/n3wnormal-dev/woocommerce-multiple-addresses/).

 == Installation ==
 Ensure you have WooCommerce plugin installed and activated.